We didn’t actually set out to eat at the oldest restaurant in the world. It just kind of happened.

 Me to waiter: ah….in that case, we’ll stay right here.

-And old Ernest definitely did eat at the Botín.
+Now maybe the waiters say that to all the guests, but old Ernest definitely did eat at the Botín.
 He mentions the place in his 1926 novel ‘The Sun Also Rises’ which is set partly in Madrid.
-The book’s narrator, Jake Barnes, tells how; “we lunched upstairs at Botíns.
+The book’s narrator/hero, Jake Barnes, tells how; “we lunched upstairs at Botíns.
 It is one of the best restaurants in the world.
 We had roast young suckling pig and drank rioja alta.
 Brett did not eat much.
 She never ate much.
 I ate a very big meal and drank three bottles of rioja alta.”

 And the food?
-Well, the cochinillo was pretty good, cooked in an horno de leña (wood oven) that’s as old as the restaurant itself.
+Well, you can see why Hemingway dropped by.
+The cochinillo was pretty good, cooked in an horno de leña (wood oven) that’s as old as the restaurant itself.
 The skin was nice and crispy in true Segovian style (Segovia, about an hour west of Madrid, claims the best cochinillo in Spain).

 Just about everyone else in the place was eating it too, which is always a good sign.
 And they weren’t all tourists either…an even better sign.